AutoGluon vs DataMuse

 - What is this tool?

-- DataMuse is a platform for automated data analysis and visualization.
+- DataMuse is a platform that automates data analysis and visualization for large datasets.

 - How much does it cost?

-- DataMuse offers a free plan and paid subscriptions starting at $20/month.
+- DataMuse offers a free tier and paid subscriptions starting at $20 per month.

 - Does it have a free plan?